Rohan18999/Sticky_Notes_App/README.md

 # Project Structure
 ├── index.html  =>   # Main HTML file
 ├── styles.css  =>   # Basic styling for the notes
-└── script.js   =>   # Handles adding, deleting, and saving notes to local storage usage
+├── script.js   =>   # Handles adding, deleting, and saving notes to local storage usage

-Add Note: Click the “Add Note” button.
+**Add Note**: Click the “Add Note” button.
-Edit Note: Type directly in the note’s text area; changes are saved automatically.
+**Edit Note**: Type directly in the note’s text area; changes are saved automatically.
-Delete Note: Click the “X” in the top-right corner of a note to remove it.
+**Delete Note**: Click the “X” in the top-right corner of a note to remove it.
 Customization

-Styling: Modify styles.css to change colors, fonts, or layout.
+**Styling**: Modify styles.css to change colors, fonts, or layout.
-Functionality: Update script.js if you want to add new features or alter how notes are stored.
+**Functionality**: Update script.js if you want to add new features or alter how notes are stored.
 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests: